Synod of Elvira: Canons

-Canon 36 states, "It has seemed good that images should not be in churches so that what is venerated and worshiped not be painted on the walls."
-(Note: A possible translation is also: "There shall be no pictures in the church, lest what is worshipped and adored should be depicted on the walls.")
-It allegedly forbids pictures in churches (compare the Iconoclastic Controversy in the East); according to Philip Schaff this canon "has often been quoted by Protestants as an argument against image worship as idolatrous; while Roman Catholic writers explain it either as a prohibition of representations of the deity only, or as a prudential measure against heathen desecration of holy things".
-Canon 36 was the first official statement on art by the Christian Church and so of special interest in the history of Early Christian and medieval art, even if it represents Church policy only within the limits of the synod's jurisdiction of Spain.
+Canon 36 stated, "It has seemed good that images should not be in churches so that what is venerated and worshiped not be painted on the walls."
+(Note: A possible translation is also "There shall be no pictures in the church, lest what is worshipped and adored should be depicted on the walls.")
+It allegedly forbids pictures in churches (compare the Iconoclastic Controversy in the East); according to Philip Schaff, the canon "has often been quoted by Protestants as an argument against image worship as idolatrous; while Roman Catholic writers explain it either as a prohibition of representations of the deity only, or as a prudential measure against heathen desecration of holy things."
+Canon 36 was the first official statement on art by the Christian Church and so had special interest in the history of early Christian and medieval art, even if it represented Church policy only within the limits of the synod's jurisdiction of Spain.

-Canon 38, permits lay baptism under certain conditions, and Canon 53, forbids one bishop restoring a person excommunicated by another.
+Canon 38 permitted lay baptism under certain conditions, and Canon 53 forbade a bishop restoring a person excommunicated by another.

-Other provisions relating to images forbade Christian slave-owners from allowing their pagan slaves to keep their personal idols, or "if this is impossible to enforce, they must at least avoid the idols and remain pure.
+Other provisions relating to images forbade Christian slaveowners from allowing their pagan slaves to keep their personal idols, or "if this is impossible to enforce, they must at least avoid the idols and remain pure.
 If this does not happen, they are alienated from the church" (Canon 41).
-Canon 60 says "If someone smashes an idol and is then punished by death, he or she may not be placed in the list of martyrs, since such action is not sanctioned by the Scriptures or by the apostles."
-Canon 34 says "Candles are not to be burned in a cemetery during the day.
+Canon 60 stated, "If someone smashes an idol and is then punished by death, he or she may not be placed in the list of martyrs, since such action is not sanctioned by the Scriptures or by the apostles."
+Canon 34 stated, "Candles are not to be burned in a cemetery during the day.
 This practice is related to paganism and is harmful to Christians.
-Those who do this are to be denied the communion of the church".
-Other canons imposed "the rigorous form of fasting" every Saturday (Canon 26), forbade the baptism of chariot racers or stage performers (Canon 62), and many tightly control the reception of former pagan priests into the Christian church and clergy (Canons, 2,3,4,55).
+Those who do this are to be denied the communion of the church."
+Other canons imposed "the rigorous form of fasting" every Saturday (Canon 26) and forbade the baptism of chariot racers or stage performers (Canon 62), and many tightly controlled the reception of former pagan priests into the Christian church and clergy (Canons 2, 3 4 and55).

-Several canons relate only to the behaviour of women, such as Canon 67: "A woman who is baptized or is a catechumen must not associate with hairdressers or men with long hair..."
-Canon 81 reads: "A woman may not write to other lay Christians without her husband's consent.
+Several canons relate only to the behaviour of women such as Canon 67: "A woman who is baptized or is a catechumen must not associate with hairdressers or men with long hair...."
+Canon 81 stated, "A woman may not write to other lay Christians without her husband's consent.
 A woman may not receive letters of friendship addressed to her only and not to her husband as well."
-However married former prostitutes are not to suffer delays in baptism on that account (Canon 44).
+However, married former prostitutes were not to suffer delays in baptism on that account (Canon 44).